mi2-warsaw/mi2-warsaw.github.io-source/content/home/hero_carousel.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Poster prize "
-  content = "Alicja Gosiewska and Agnieszka Ciepielewska won the best poster award at PLinML2018" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Alicja Gosiewska and Agnieszka Ciepielewska won the Audience Poster Award at PLinML2018" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).